enricoferraiolo/tetris_arduino/README.md

 ```

 In order to use the Wokwi extension type f1 then type `Wokwi: Start Simulator`.
 This will open a new window with the Wokwi simulator.

+## How To Play
+After injecting the code into the board, you can play the game by using your IR remote's buttons:
+- `POWER`: toggle the game on/off
+- `FAST BACK`: move the piece to the left
+- `FAST FORWARD`: move the piece to the right
+- `PAUSE`: toggle the game pause on/off
+- `VOl+`: increase the speed of the game
+- `VOL-`: decrease the speed of the game